eustrainLee/execution/README.md

 # sr
-a sender/receiver implement in go
+A customized sender/receiver implementation in go.

+Its theoretical basis is from the execution proposal: https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p2300r10.html